carimura/vista/README.md

 ## Running Locally

 This demo is designed to be run outside of a corporate firewall.
 The moving parts have not been instrumented to run with proxies.
+This demo does not work on the clear-guest WiFi because a key enabler of the demo does not run there.

 ### Step 1: Get prerequisite accounts